joyent/conch-api/docs/modules/Conch::Controller::DeviceInterface.md

 ## find\_device\_interface

-Chainable action that looks up the device interface by its id or name.
+Chainable action that uses the `interface_name` value provided in the stash (usually via the request URL) to look up a device interface, and stashes the query to get to it in `device_interface_rs`.

 ## get\_one\_field